kkishore9891/AI-Snake-Reinforcement-Learning/Models/README.md

-Paste hdf5 model files in this folder.
+Paste the hdf5 model files in this folder.

 Download the models using this link: